orleven/Tentacle/README.md

 # Show all modual, and you can see it in `script` path.
 python3 tentacle.py --show

-# Load modual by -m (e.g. script/info/web_status,@web)
+# Show all function of module by -f show or -f help
-python3 tentacle.py -m script/web/web_status               # Load web_status module
+python3 tentacle.py -m script/web/web_status -f show
-python3 tentacle.py -m @web                                 # Load all module of web path python3 tentacle.py -m script/web/web_status,@web          # Load all module of web path and web_status module
-python3 tentacle.py -m "*"                                    # Load all module of script path
+python3 tentacle.py -m script/web/web_status -f help

 # Load target by iS/iN/iF/iT/iX/iE/gg/sd/ze/ff.
 # Scan port and then it will try to send the poc.